firzan-nuzilan/client/DOCKER.md

 ### Network Configuration

-**Option 1: Bridge Network (Default)**
+**Host Network Mode (Default)**
+- The docker-compose.yml is configured with `network_mode: host` by default
+- This allows the container to access devices on the host network (including `127.0.0.1`)
-- Works if your device is on the same Docker network or accessible via the host's IP
+- **Why?** The Companytec device on port 2001 is typically on the host network, and Docker's bridge network cannot access `127.0.0.1` or the host's network directly
+- The API server will be accessible directly on the host's port (no port mapping needed)

+**Alternative: Bridge Network (if host mode doesn't work)**
+- If you need to use bridge networking, you'll need to:
-- Use the device's actual IP address (e.g., `192.168.1.100`)
+  1. Use the device's actual IP address (not `127.0.0.1`)

-**Option 2: Host Network**
-- If your device is only accessible via `127.0.0.1` or you need direct host network access
+  2. Ensure the device is accessible from Docker's network
-- Uncomment `network_mode: host` in `docker-compose.yml`
-- Comment out the `networks` section
+  3. Update `docker-compose.yml` to remove `network_mode: host` and add port mappings

 ## Running Different Services